 Goddess Bhimakali – the family deity of the Bushahar dynasty lives and rules in Sarahan.
-It was the capital of princely state after it moved here from Kamru near Sangla.
+It was the capital of a princely state after it moved here from Kamru near Sangla.
 Before it was moved to the banks of Sutlej at Rampur.
-Sarahan is located uphill from Jeori, a small hill town with the temple at the center of its existence.
+Sarahan is located uphill from Jeori, a small hill town with a temple at the center of its existence.
 The drive to Sarahan takes you a bit away from Sutlej.
-But a lot closer to the lovely views of Shrikhand range of Himalayas.
+But a lot closer to the lovely views of the Shrikhand range of the Himalayas.

 Legends of Bhimakali Temple